MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasappcopilot.md

 8. Save and publish your app.

 9. Now, you can run the app with the **Play** icon and test out the Copilot control.
-Ask it a question like "What showings are confirmed?" to see how it responds.
+Ask it a question like "What showings are confirmed?" or "What showings are scheduled for Property ID ___?" to see how it responds.

 Congratulations!
 You have added a Copilot control to your app.